viky-ai/website/doc/guides/tips-and-tricks/index.md

 ![Proximity possible values](img/proximity/proximity_values.png "Proximity possible values")

-set the value to **glued**
+Set the value to **glued**

-in the console, type the sentence "I want cofee", it matches
+In the console, type the sentence "I want cofee", it matches

 ![Match on glued](img/proximity/want_cofee.png "The agent matches on glued formulation")

-but the sentence "I want a cofee" does not match
+But the sentence "I want a cofee" does not match

 ![No match on glued](img/proximity/want_a_cofee_no_match.png "The agent does not match on glued formulation")

-If the proximity is set to **very close**, "I want a cofee" will match, but "I want some good cofee" will not and if the proximity is set to **close**, "I want some good cofee" will match too
+If the proximity is set to **very close**, "I want a cofee" will match, but "I want some good cofee" will not And if the proximity is set to **close**, "I want some good cofee" will match too

 ## Case sensitive/Accent sensitive

+When matching cities names, for example, it can be interesting to match with case and accent.
+For example, **Bar** is a town in france and **bar** is the french word for pub.
+Being case sensitive can make the difference between the 2 words here.

+This can be handled in the entities lists. each entity can be set as **Case sensitive**  or **Accent sensitive**

+screenshot

 ## Duplicate an agent